akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 Also, a new secret has been generated.
 Be sure to use this new one in your connector, in order to be able to make API calls again.

 ::: warning
 As you may have understood, revoking a secret can have an impact on the connector linked to your connection.
 Indeed, when you revoke a secret that is used by one of your connectors, all its API calls will automatically stop working and send 401 errors instead.
-You won't be authentified anymore.
+You won't be authenticated anymore.
 To be authenticated again, launch a new [authentication request](https://api.akeneo.com/api-reference.html#post_token) using the new generated secret.
 :::